RightToPrivacy/MACcleaner/README.md

 Open terminal.

 `chmod +x maccleaner`.
-(or name ghostmac, kind of identifies purpose in name).

 Move to command path directory:
 'mv scriptname /usr/bin' (this puts it in path for command execution)